-We fly from London Stansted to Reus airport and transfer south to our hotel in the heart of the Ebro Delta.
+We fly from London Stansted to Barcelona airport and transfer south to our hotel in the heart of the Ebro Delta.
 A short drive takes us to the northern shore of the River Ebro where the afternoon will be spent exploring this rich area.
 Black-crowned Night, Purple, Squacco and Grey Herons, Little Bittern, Great Egret, Eurasian Spoonbill and Glossy Ibis are numerous around the reed-beds.
 The many shallow lagoons are home to small numbers of Temminck’s and Little Stints, Curlew Sandpiper and in recent years, Red-knobbed Coots have become regular visitors.

 We conclude the day on the coast where we hope to see large numbers of Gull-billed, Sandwich, Common and Little Terns with the occasional pair of Lesser Crested Tern thrown in for good measure!
 We return to the hotel for a wonderful evening meal after experiencing our first delights of the delta.